Why the automation story needs a second chapter

 A meaningful percentage of them will implement automation without verification.
 The automations will work — in the sense that data will move from one system to another.
 And then, quietly, the errors will accumulate.
 The restricted funds will drift.
 The funder reports will misrepresent program spend.
 The auditors will find something.

-I think that would be a genuine loss — not just for the sector, but for everyone who benefits from the work these organizations do.
+I think that would be a genuine loss — not just for the sector, but for everyone who benefits from the work these organisations do.

-I'm building guardrails, not just agents, because this specific domain requires that controls come first.
-A computer scientist optimizing for speed and capability is doing their job correctly — and in most workflow contexts, that's exactly the right priority.
+I'm building guardrails because this specific domain requires that controls come first.
+A computer scientist optimising for speed and capability is doing their job correctly — and in most workflow contexts, that's exactly the right priority.
 But in the workflows that touch restricted funds, fund coding, and funder accountability, speed without verification is how errors compound quietly over years.
 That's what twenty years of non-profit finance work taught me, and it's baked into every workflow TERN runs.

 — Greg Zatulovsky, Founder — PF TECH